AJosueBN/text-editor-challenge/README.md

 - WHEN the user opens the application in their editor THEN they should see a client server folder structure
-- WHEN the user runs `npm run build` and after `npm run start` from the root directory THEN they find that the application should start up the backend and serve the client
+- WHEN the user first installs the dependencies for application `npm run install`, then runs `npm run build` and after `npm run start` from the root directory
+THEN they find that the application should start up the backend and serve the client
 - WHEN the user runs the text editor application from my terminal THEN they find that the JavaScript files have been bundled using webpack